 Low nutrient soil

 Although you do get relatively flat Heathland courses just as you do Links courses, both typically have fairly undulating ground, which makes for more exciting layouts.
 Drastic natural topography can give the illusion that each hole exists in isolation.
 An exemplary example of this is at Hollinwell, where a number of the greens are nestled into clefts of a large ridge that runs along the back end of the course, each hole seeming like its own amphitheater.
 Pictured is the Par 3 13th, a dropping shot of 240 yards from the top of the ridge.
 You will also find yourself playing holes which cut through valleys lined with yellow gorse bushes, heather or pine trees.
 As I’m writing this the front 9 of Hindhead G.C. also springs to mind, as well as The Berkshire.
-Similarly, on Links courses such as Trump International and St Andrews Castle you'll find towering sand dunes lining the fairways and lots of humps and swales around the greens, requiring imaginative approach and recovery shots to conquer.
+Similarly, on Links courses such as Trump International and Royal County Down you’ll find towering sand dunes lining the fairways and lots of humps and swales around the greens, requiring imaginative approach and recovery shots to conquer.

 As golf became more popular towards the end of the 1800’s, designers were forced to search for suitable golfing terrain in inland locations.
 Course designers were looking for conditions that would replicate the coastal locations of St Andrews, Musselburgh and North Berwick.
 Although Heathland locations shared similar soil and hence similar ground conditions, they lacked some of the Linksland features.
 Hence, course designers at the time were not afraid to give bunkers on their Heathland designs a “classic” Linksy feel.